gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

     decoder1.0   decoder5.0  endpoint5   port1  region0
     decoder2.0   decoder5.1  endpoint6   port2  root0

-We'll explore this configuration more in-depth in an example configuration.
+For this section we'll explore the devices present in this configuration, but we'll explore more configurations in-depth in example configurations below.

 Base Devices
 ============